ue22-p22/web/notebooks/30-js-by-examples-nb.md

 in the case of a page
 that has **a nested page**
 (e.g. a CSS style)
-there are 2 http requests at work
+there are 2 HTTP requests at work

 +++ {"cell_style": "split"}